kirstydevlin1/recode-course/Week11/weather_app/README.md

 Over the next couple of weeks we are going to be covering React, a popular front-end framework for building user interfaces.

-Before you go any further, read this byte: [:zap: What is React?](.../Bytes/react/what-is-react.md)
+Before you go any further, read this byte: [:zap: What is React?](https://github.com/kirstydevlin1/recode-course/blob/master/Bytes/react/what-is-react.md)

-This is an intense 2 week block - as you will see below, we have a large number of different concepts to cover.
+This is an intense 2 day block - as you will see below, we have a large number of different concepts to cover.
 Please make all necessary arrangements to ensure you can dedicate as much time to this as possible.

 ## Learning objectives